 Day 1: Chengdu.
 Arrive into Chengdu International Airport and make your way to your hostel in the city.
 There are no activities planned for today, so you can either chill at out your accommodation or head out and explore Chengdu.

 Day 2: Dujiangyan.
 Transfer to the Dujiangyan Panda Research Centre.
-Get to know the rest of your team and settle into the centre.
+Meet the local volunteer team, learn about the project, and settle into the centre.

 Day 3-5: Dujiangyan.
 Time to get stuck in with some panda action!
 On a typical day of volunteering you will help the rangers set up the enclosures for the day, feed the pandas, learn about the animals and how they are cared for, and help out with maintaining the Research Centre.

 Day 6: Chengdu.
 Receive a certificate signed by the centre in return for your efforts.
 Return to your hostel in Chengdu and then board a bullet train up to Xi’an.